Energy World

+The United Kingdom House of Commons commissioned an environmental study of housing sustainability in the 2004–2005 session.
+One expert witness testified that Milton Keynes housing was continuing to sell for 3% above the price of other housing in the area, while responding to a committee member's question whether environmentally-friendly houses were marketable.

 Energy World was one of several low-energy projects built in the Milton Keynes area.
 These included trials on a number of individual houses and the construction of 177 houses in the 1970s Pennyland project.
 Following the success of Energy World, 1,200 dwellings were built to the same (or better) energy standard in the rest of Shenley Lodge (known as 'the Energy Park'), and the same standard was subsequently applied Citywide.
 The concept of the Energy Park was extended into non-residential buildings built across Watling Street in Knowlhill where a number of low energy office buildings have been constructed including the two phases of the headquarters buildings of the National Energy Foundation.